VulcanJS/vulcan-docs/source/features.md

 - Email and email templates handling
 - Preset boilerplate mutations

-And of course, using Nova also means you get access to all the non-core Nova packages, such as `nova:posts`, `nova:comments`, `nova:newsletter`, `nova:search` etc.
+And of course, using Vulcan also means you get access to all the non-core Vulcan packages, such as `nova:posts`, `nova:comments`, `nova:newsletter`, `nova:search` etc.